Old Main (University of North Carolina at Pembroke): Save Old Main Committee and burning

 By the 1970s, Old Main was the oldest standing structure on the university campus, and had become dilapidated, suffering from a leaking roof and a termite infestation.
 College officials believed that renovating it would cost $500,000.
 In 1972, with the support of college chancellor English Jones, the board of trustees voted to demolish the building.
 In its place, the school was to build a new auditorium at the cost of $1.6 million.
 Some Lumbees, including various alumni, supported the decision, believing the building was no longer of use.
 Others felt the building represented Lumbee heritage and social progress, and formed the Save Old Main Committee, led by Janie Maynor Locklear, a staffer at the Lumbee Regional Development Association.
 A petition was circulated to preserve the structure and gained 7,000 signatures.
 Jones said he feared that saving the building would prevent the construction of the new auditorium.
 In June, Republican gubernatorial candidate James Holshouser visited Pembroke and offered his support to the renovation of the original building.
 The following month, the board of trustees announced that they would build the new auditorium elsewhere.

 Beginning in February 1973, 40 barns and abandoned homes were burned in Robeson County, most of them owned by white people.
 At 5:40 AM on March 18, 1973, a security guard reported a fire at Old Main.
 The local fire department responded and suppressed the blaze.
 The Robeson County Sheriff's Department investigated the building and observed that a latch had been forced off of a rear door and fires had been set in at least seven places.
 The Pembroke fire chief also reported that the floors had been coated with oil.
 Later in the morning, the fire rekindled.
 The fire department returned and attempted to quench the blaze, but by mid-afternoon the entire building had been gutted.
 That evening, Governor Holshouser arrived on the Pembroke campus.
 Standing with Locklear in front of the smoldering ruins, he addressed an indigenous crowd, offering a $5,000 reward for whoever could identify the arsonist responsible for the fire.
 Approximately 150 members of the Tuscarora movement guarded the ruins, while that night Native Americans harassed white motorists driving near the building and torched a commercial building in town.
 The Old Main arsonist was never identified.

 Restoration

 Four months after the fire, Holshouser appointed the Old Main Commission, which secured funds to restore the ruins.
 In 1976, Old Main was listed on the National Register of Historic Places.
 It fully reopened in 1979.
-The building currently hosts the Native American Resource Center; the university's departments of American Indian Studies, Geology and Geography, and Mass Communication; the Southeast American Indian Studies Program; the school's Office of Diversity and Inclusion; the television station WNCP-TV; and the student newspaper, The Pine Needle.
+The building currently hosts the Museum of the Southeast American Indian; the university's departments of American Indian Studies and Mass Communication; Southeast American Indian Studies; the Curt and Catherine Locklear American Indian Heritage Center; the television station WNCP-TV; and the student newspaper, The Pine Needle.